Shikaga/PitchBlackAnalysis/index.md

 But, it seems like every single time a director that a director who works wonders on a shoestring budget with practical effects and sets, get a big budget for a sequel, they spend it on terrible looking CG.

 And the CG isn't even the worst parts of the film.
 Many of the action scenes are terribly edited.
-The scene with Riddick against the Militia or against the Necromongers the city, is filmed in almost complete darkness, with just enough muzzle flash to make sure it is completely impossible to follow what is going on.
+The scene with Riddick against the militia or against the Necromongers the city, is filmed in almost complete darkness, with just enough muzzle flash to make sure it is completely impossible to follow what is going on.

 There are more action scenes in the first twenty minutes of *Chronicles* than in the whole of *Pitch Black*, and they are terrible!
 So many directors seem to fall into this trap.
 Where before they would use their budget sparingly, focusing on executing just a few scenes well, once given sufficient budget, the daub great swaths of mediocrity all over the place.